Elena arrives to Hogwarts with Merche & Manoli |

 More information: Wizarding World

-.
+Immorality and the portrayal of authority as negative are significant themes in the novel.
 There are few absolute moral rules in Harry Potter's world, for example Harry prefers to tell the truth, but lies whenever he considers it necessary -very like his enemy Draco Malfoy.

 At the end of Harry Potter and The Chamber of Secrets, Dumbledore retracts his promise to punish Harry, Ron, and Hermione if they break any more school rules -after Professor Minerva McGonagall estimates they have broken over 100- and lavishly rewards them for ending the threat from The Chamber of Secrets.
-Krause further states that authority figures and political institutions receive little respect from Rowling
+Krause further states that authority figures and political institutions receive little respect from Rowling.

 William MacNeil of Griffith University, Queensland, Australia states that the Minister for Magic is presented as a mediocrity.
 In his article Harry Potter and the Secular City, Ken Jacobson suggests the Ministry as a whole is portrayed as a tangle of bureaucratic empires, saying that Ministry officials busy themselves with minutiaeand coin politically correct euphemisms like 'non-magical community' for Muggles and 'memory modification' for magical brainwashing.